complicatedintegral/gmv-news/README.md

 GMV News Application
-Overview
-The GMV News Application is a Python-based GUI application built using the Tkinter library.
-It allows users to log in, register, and access news articles from various defense-related websites.
-Users can read articles, convert them to speech, translate them into different languages, and extract keywords.
-The application also allows users to save articles to a text file.
+GMV News Application is a Python-based desktop app that delivers curated defense news from various websites.
+With a simple and intuitive GUI built using Tkinter, the app provides users with tools to read, translate, listen to, and extract key insights from articles.
+It also supports user authentication and article saving.

-Features
+🔧 Features
-User registration and login functionality.
+✅ User registration and login (with MySQL backend)

-Fetches news articles from multiple defense news websites.
+🌐 Fetches news articles from multiple defense-related websites

-Converts article text to speech using Google Text-to-Speech (gTTS).
+🔊 Converts article text to speech using gTTS

-Translates articles into different languages using Google Translate.
+🌍 Translates articles into different languages via Google Translate

-Extracts and displays keywords from the articles.
+🧠 Extracts keywords using RAKE (rake-nltk)

-Saves articles to a text file.
+💾 Saves articles to .txt files

-User-friendly GUI with Tkinter.
+🖼️ User-friendly GUI with image-based news source selection

-Requirements
+📦 Requirements
-To run this application, you need to have the following Python packages installed:
+Make sure you have the following Python packages installed:

-tkinter
-Pillow (for image handling)
-pymysql (for MySQL database connection) googletrans (for translation) gtts (for text-to-speech conversion) rake_nltk (for keyword extraction) beautifulsoup4 (for web scraping) requests-html (for making HTTP requests)
+bash/cmd

-You can install the required packages using pip: pip install Pillow pymysql googletrans gtts rake-nltk beautifulsoup4 requests-html
+pip install Pillow pymysql googletrans gtts rake-nltk beautifulsoup4 requests-html

+Note: tkinter is included by default with most Python installations.
+If not, you may need to install it manually depending on your OS.

-Database Setup
+🗃️ Database Setup
-The application uses a MySQL database to store user credentials.
-You need to create a database named details and a table named up with the following structure:
+Install and set up MySQL.

+Create a database named details.

+sql
+create database details;
+use details;

+Within the details database, create a table called up using the following SQL command:

+sql
 CREATE TABLE up (
-    username VARCHAR(255) NOT NULL,
-    password VARCHAR(255) NOT NULL
+  username VARCHAR(255) NOT NULL, password VARCHAR(255) NOT NULL
 );

-Usage
+Ensure your MySQL connection parameters (host, user, password, and database) are correctly configured in your Python script.

+🚀 How to Use
+Run the Application
-Run the Application: Execute the Python script to launch the application.
+Launch the Python script to open the main application window.

+Register a New Account
-Register: Click on the "Register" button to create a new account.
-Enter a username and password, then click "Submit".
+Click "Register", enter a username and password, then click "Submit".

+Login
-Login: Enter your username and password, then click "Submit" to log in.
+Use your credentials and click "Submit" to log in.

+Choose a News Source
-Select News Source: After logging in, you can select a news source from the displayed images.
+After logging in, click on one of the images representing a defense news website.

-Read Articles: Click on the "Open News" button to view articles.
-You can:
+Read and Interact with Articles

+View articles directly in the app

-Convert the article to speech.
+Convert to speech

-Translate the article into a different language.
+Translate to different languages

-Display keywords from the article.
+Extract and view keywords

-Save the article to a text file.
+Save the article content to a text file

+Exit
-Exit: Click on the "Exit Application" button to close the application.
+Click "Exit Application" to close the app.

-Code Structure
+🗂️ Code Structure
-Imports: The necessary libraries are imported at the beginning of the script.
+Imports: Required libraries

-Database Connection: A connection to the MySQL database is established.
+Database Connection: Establishes MySQL connection

-GUI Setup: The Tkinter GUI is set up with various frames, labels, buttons, and text areas.
+GUI Setup: Tkinter windows, frames, buttons, and layout

-Functions: Various functions handle registration, login, article fetching, speech conversion, translation, keyword extraction, and file saving.
+Core Functions:

+User registration and login

+News scraping and display

+Text-to-speech

+Translation

+Keyword extraction

+File saving

-Main Loop: The application runs in a loop until the user decides to exit.
+Main Loop: Keeps the application running

+🛠️ Technologies Used
+Python 3.x

+Tkinter

+MySQL

+BeautifulSoup & Requests-HTML (for scraping)

+gTTS (Google Text-to-Speech)

+googletrans

+rake-nltk

+📌 Notes
+This is a desktop application and requires a MySQL server running locally or remotely.

+The translation and TTS features rely on internet access for Google APIs.

+Future improvements may include:

+Support for more news sources

+GUI theming and customization

+Encrypted password storage

+📄 License
+This project is currently for educational use and does not include a formal license.
+Please contact the author for permissions or contributions.